 Landlords have their own set of responsibilities within the Section 8 program.
 Most importantly, landlords are expected to use the same screening system on housing voucher recipients as they do with other tenants.

 This generally involves performing a credit and background check to ensure that applicants will be responsible renters.
-Section 8 landlords are also required to:
+Section 8 landlords are also generally required to:

 - Submit a Request for Approval of Tenancy in order to accept housing vouchers.